-When your company needs to produce unique, content-rich digital experiences for audiences across the globe, you’re in charge of finding a content business platform that comes equipped with the translation capabilities to support that.
+When your company needs to produce unique, content-rich digital experiences for audiences across the globe, you’re in charge of finding a CMS that comes equipped with the translation capabilities to support that.

 But the capabilities aren’t enough because, as a technical leader, you’re more focused on how easily you can extend the platform to integrate with the host of translation service providers out there.
 This can be difficult—but not if you’re working with Brightspot.